arikwex/process-comm/README.md

 npm install -g mocha
 npm install

-npm build  # Will rebuild the dist folder src and tests npm test   # Will build all code then run mocha tests in dist
+npm run build  # Will rebuild the dist folder src and tests npm run test   # Will build all code then run mocha tests in dist
 ```

 ## API